Changes in circumstances

 Your living costs

-The Student Loans Company will only pay you for the number of days you've attended university that year.
+The Student Loans Company will only pay you for the number of days you've attended university that year, although if your suspension is due to illness you will automatically receive additional student finance for up to 60 days beyond the date you suspended study.

 If your term started on 23 September, and you left university on 13 October, the Student Loans Company would only pay you for 21 days funding.
 You would already have been paid the first instalment of your loan, which would be more than 21 days of funding.
 So, the Student Loans Company will ask you to repay the money, and could potentially deduct it from any payments they make to you in the future.